ljjTYJR/PapersReading/Point_Set_Registration.md

   - cons:

     - No code, the compared baseline methods are few.

+- **Fast global registration** :heavy_check_mark:

+  > Zhou, Q. Y., Park, J., & Koltun, V. (2016, October).
+Fast global registration.
+In *European conference on computer vision* (pp. 766-782).
+Springer, Cham.
+  >
+  > **Citations:** 421
+  >
+  > [[url]](http://vladlen.info/papers/fast-global-registration.pdf)  [[pdf]](./papers/Fast Global Registration.pdf)

+  - Not the ICP variant
+  - Need the correspondence, (FPFH or other)
+  - Use an estimator called *scaled Geman-McClure estimator* to reject the outliers and noise
+  - Induce the *Black-Rangarajan duality* to optimize the objective function
+  - Faster and more accurate than ICP, no need to find the correspondence and closet in the inner loop.

 - **Super4PCS: Fast Global Pointcloud Registration via Smart Indexing**